-The underwriting agreement provides for the purchase of a specific number of shares of common stock by the underwriter.
-Subject to the terms and conditions of the underwriting agreement, the underwriter has agreed to purchase the number of shares of common stock set forth opposite its name below:
+Guggenheim Securities, LLC is acting as representative of each of the underwriters named below.
+Subject to the terms and conditions set forth in the underwriting agreement between us and the underwriters, each of the underwriters has agreed, severally and not jointly, to purchase from us, the number of shares of common stock set forth opposite its name below.